Higher order Schrodinger and Hartree-Fock equations: Introduction

-The first idea of this article is to extend the scope of the higher order Schr\"{o}dinger equations to the Coulomb potential by using a perturbation theory.
-The Coulomb potential has been widely studied for the Schr\"{o}dinger equation, see for instance \cite{Greene76,Lam71,Rogers70,Rau71,Yajima87}.
-It is possible to use the higher order Schr\"{o}dinger equations with a Coulomb potential for the alpha particles which are fast charged semi-relativistic particles coming from the alpha decay and composed of two protons and two neutrons \cite{Lilley01}.
-Maximum alpha particle velocities are on the order of one-tenth of the speed of light \cite{Sigmund06,Stoker12}.
-The second idea of this article is to develop higher order Hartree-Fock equations with bounded and Coulomb potentials which are able to take into account some relativistic effects in many-particle physics, as for instance the electrons of heavy atoms in quantum chemistry \cite{Kaldor03,Pyykko77,Szabo96}, the semi-relativistic electron gas in a finite potential well \cite[Section 4.2]{Martin04}, the metal clusters \cite[Section 2.2.1]{Lipparini08} or the modeling of white dwarfs \cite{Frohlich07}.
+Our first issue is to extend the scope of the higher-order Schr\"{o}dinger equations~to the Coulomb potential by using perturbation theory.
+Coulomb potentials have~been widely employed for the Schr\"{o}dinger equation (see, for instance, \cite{Greene76,Lam71,Rogers70,Rau71,Yajima87}); among others, it is conceivable to apply the higher-order Schr\"{o}dinger equations~with a Coulomb potential to the $\alpha$ particles, semirelativistically moving charged bosons composed of two protons and two neutrons and produced in the nuclear $\alpha$ decay~\cite{Lilley01}.
+Generalizing a result obtained in \cite{CaMo12}, we also prove that the higher-order Schr\"{o}dinger equations converge towards the spinless Salpeter equation.
+Our second issue is to develop higher-order Hartree--Fock equations for bounded and Coulomb potentials.
+This allows us to take into account some relativistic effects in many-particle physics, as, for instance, the electrons of heavy atoms in quantum chemistry \cite{Kaldor03,Pyykko77,Szabo96}, the semirelativistic electron gas in a finite potential well \cite[Section 4.2]{Martin04}, the metal clusters \cite[Section 2.2.1]{Lipparini08} or the modeling of white dwarfs \cite{Frohlich07}.
+Last but not least,~in order to give a physical meaning to the higher-order Schr\"{o}dinger and Hartree--Fock equations, the existence of a ground state is proved for the odd-order~equations.

-The paper is organized as follows.
-After some notations and definitions given in Section~\ref{Sec Def}, the case of the higher order Schr\"{o}dinger equations with a Coulomb potential is studied in Section~\ref{Sec Schrodinger Coulomb}.
-The Section~\ref{Sec HF BP} is devoted to the Cauchy problem of the higher order Hartree-Fock equations with a bounded potential.
-The Cauchy problem of the higher order Hartree-Fock equations with a Coulomb potential is addressed in Section~\ref{Sec HF Coulomb}.
-Finally, a conclusion is given in Section~\ref{Sec Conclusion}.
+This paper is organized as follows.
+After recalling some notations and definitions in Section~\ref{Sec Def}, the case of higher-order Schr\"{o}dinger equations with harmonic-oscillator or Coulomb potentials is discussed in Section~\ref{sec:linear}.
+Section~\ref{Sec HF BP} is devoted to the Cauchy problem of the higher-order Hartree--Fock equations.
+An important special case, the Cauchy problem of higher-order Hartree--Fock equations with a Coulomb potential, is addressed in Subsection~\ref{Sec HF Coulomb}.
+In Section~\ref{sec:ground}, we prove the existence of a ground~state for the odd-order Schr\"{o}dinger and Hartree--Fock equations.
+Our conclusions may be found in Section~\ref{Sec Conclusion}.
+In the Appendix, an extension of the convergence of the higher-order Schr\"{o}dinger equations towards the spinless Salpeter equation is provided.